Approximating $f$-Divergences with Rank Statistics: Introduction

 \subsection{Contributions}

-The main results of this paper are the following: \begin{itemize} \item We propose a rank-histogram approximation $D^{(K)}_{f,\nu}(\mu)$ of the $f$-divergence, parametrized by a resolution $K$, {generalizing the works \cite{dFVOM2024,dFVOM2024b,dFVOM2025}, enabling us to compare different choices of entropy function $f$.
-In particular, we can choose differentiable functions $f$, which better interact with automatic differentiation schedules used for learning tasks.
-It is an optimization-free estimator of the (sliced) $f$-divergence.}
+The main results of this paper are the following: \begin{itemize} \item We propose a rank-histogram approximation $\mathbf{D}^{(K)}_{f,\nu}(\mu)$ of the $f$-divergence, parameterized by a resolution $K$, which is an optimization-free estimator of the (sliced) $f$-divergence.
+This generalizes \cite{dFVOM2024,dFVOM2024b,dFVOM2025} to different choices of entropy function $f$, enabling us to choose differentiable functions $f$ that better interact with automatic differentiation schedules used for learning tasks.

-\item We establish basic regularity properties, and show that $D^{(K)}_{f,\nu}(\mu)$ is nondecreasing in $K$ and dominated by $D_{f,\nu}(\mu)$.
+\item We establish basic regularity properties, and show that $\mathbf{D}^{(K)}_{f,\nu}(\mu)$ is nondecreasing in $K$ and dominated by $\mathbf{D}_{f,\nu}(\mu)$.
 Under mild assumptions on the density ratio, we prove consistency as $K\to\infty$ and provide quantitative approximation rates.
 We also derive finite-sample deviation bounds for the univariate estimator and prove asymptotic normality.

-\item We define sliced rank-statistic $f$-divergences in $\R^d$ by averaging the univariate construction over random 1D projections, thereby inheriting its key univariate properties.
+\item We define sliced rank-statistic $f$-divergences in $\R^d$ by averaging the univariate construction over random 1D projections, thereby inheriting the univariate $ f$-divergence's key properties.

 \item We benchmark against classical and neural baselines on synthetic tasks, showing that rank-statistic $f$-divergences provide stable approximations of the target $f$-divergence that perform well in high dimensions and with few samples.
-Our generative transport algorithm shows that the rank-statistic $f$-divergence can serve as effective learning objectives for implicit models, showcased on two-dimensional toy models and on the CelebA and MNIST dataset. \end{itemize}
+Our generative transport experiments show that rank-statistic $f$-divergences can be used as sample-based transport objectives for implicit models, illustrated on two-dimensional toy problems and on image datasets. \end{itemize}